adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authconcepts.md

 You should use the identity provider SDK when developing an app that will be released on the app store.
 The identity providers will advise you to use their SDK and it provides the best experience for your end users.

+!!! info
-> The Azure App Service Authentication / Authorization service works with any App Service, including web apps and API apps.
+    The Azure App Service Authentication / Authorization service works with any App Service, including web apps and API apps.
 It's not just for Mobile Apps.

 ## Authentication Providers